petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-settings/configuring-individual-pages.md

 ### Image

-Use the Image field to define the following Open Graph `<meta>` properties for a Page:
+Use the image field to define the following Open Graph `<meta>` properties for a page:

    ```html
    <meta property="og:image" content="http://example.com/ogp.jpg" />